Medical amnesty saves lives

 Knowing the law and your rights

 College is an exciting time in anyone’s life.
 New friends, opportunities and experiences abound and usually governing parents aren’t around.
 This is also a time where many young people find themselves face-to-face with challenging situations — including police encounters — where sound judgment and good decision-making is paramount.
-It is important to stress that police are entrusted by society to protect and serve.
+It is important to stress that police are entrusted society to protect and serve.
 Full story

 Swine flu and the media critique